xxyzz/WordDumb/README.md

 Install calibre 5.

 Add the plugin to "The context menu for the books in the calibre library" in "Preferences" -> "Toolbars & menus".
-Right click a MOBI format book then click the plugin menu, it will start generating Word Wise file in a few minutes depends on the book size and your computer speed.
+Right click a MOBI or AZW3 format book then click the plugin menu, it will start generating Word Wise file in a few minutes that depends on the book size and your computer speed.

 If your Kindle device is connected, it will send the file to your device.

-You can try it on azw3 books but may not work.
-If you know how to deal with azw3 or kfx books please help.
+For AZW3 books you may have to adjust the offset manually.
+For example, if you find the word is 16 characters(include white space) behind where it should be, set -16 in the plugin settings.

 ## License